 Reproductive and Birth Outcomes and the Environment

 Our understanding of risk factors for reproductive problems such as infertility, low birth weight, prematurity, fetal and infant death has increased over the past decades.
 There is still much we do not know.
 One big question is what role do environmental exposures play in reproductive and infant health problems?
-Although we have identified many risks related to several substances found in the environment, research in this area has been inconsistent.
-Some studies have found increased rates of birth problems while other studies have found no effect.
-Still, there are some environmental factors that may impact a woman's reproductive health:
+We do know that:

-- Exposure of nonsmoking pregnant women to environmental tobacco smoke (also known as secondhand smoke) may be a risk factor for preterm birth, low birth weight, and possibly fetal death (miscarriage).
+- Exposure of nonsmoking pregnant women to environmental tobacco smoke (also known as secondhand smoke) may be a risk factor for preterm birth, low birth weight, and possibly fetal death or miscarriage

-- Exposure to some forms of air pollution (carbon monoxide, particulate matter, nitrogen dioxide) have been related to both low birth weight and preterm birth, even at low levels.
-A pregnant woman's exposure to lead may cause preterm birth, low birth weight, and spontaneous fetal death (miscarriage).
+- A pregnant woman's exposure to lead may cause preterm birth, low birth weight, and spontaneous fetal death or miscarriage

-- Exposure to pesticides (herbicides, organochlorides, and organophosphates) has been associated with fetal death (miscarriage) and babies being born too small.
+- Exposure to pesticides has been associated with fetal death (miscarriage) and babies being born too small

 This symbol means you are leaving the CDC.gov Web site.
 For more information, please see CDC's Exit Notification and Disclaimer policy.